The Early Days of Letchworth

 Mr Pearsall (Howard Pearsall, a director of First Garden City) felt something was needed for the boys in the town.
 Nothing was provided except church organisations.
 He gave £1,000 for the boys club.

 The Settlement started as temperance public houses.
 Edward Cadbury (a member of the famous family who was on the FGC board) and Williams (Aneurin Williams, an early FGC chairman) wanted our own public house.
 The town got very hot about it.
-A vote of all ratepayers was taken every so often, and for years they would have no drinking facilities until the vote went the other way quite recently,
+A vote of all ratepayers was taken every so often, and for years they would have no drinking facilities until the vote went the other way quite recently, and the Broadway was built.

 Cadbury and Williams decided to build the Settlement as a public house.
 At one time, the ginger beer was above the amount of spirit it was meant to contain!
 It was called the Skittles Inn.
-In 1920, it became the Settlement adult
+In 1920, it became the Settlement adult education centre.

 First Garden City didn’t pay even a dividend until 1920.
 They were always short of money for development, so they ploughed everything back into development.
 There was no question of people making money.